CyberReboot/vcontrol/README.md

 $ make
 ```

 From here, it is possible to use the RESTful interface in a browser.
-To access oit, follow the URL listed in the output when running `make`:
+To access it, follow the URL listed in the output when running `make`:

 e.g.: `The API can be accessed here: https://192.168.100.1:27209`